 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 It’s important to understand, however, that you may pay more or less than the average based on a range of factors, like your age (in most states), credit rating (in most states) and driving history, as well as details about your vehicle.
-Car insurance companies also calculate rates differently, which means that rates can also vary significantly from one company to the next.
-That said, the average cost information can help illustrate what your costs may be when buying car insurance for a Jeep Wrangler.
-The rates in this article are based on a 2019 Jeep Wrangler.
+Car insurance companies also calculate rates differently, which means that rates can vary significantly from one company to the next.
+That said, the average cost information can help illustrate what your costs may be when buying Jeep insurance.
+The rates in this article are based on a 2021 Jeep Wrangler.

 How much does it cost to insure a Jeep Wrangler?

-- Crash rate states per make/model: According to the Insurance Institute for Highway Safety, the 2019 Jeep Wrangler earned an overall rating of M for "marginal" on its safety evaluation score.
+- Crash rate stats per make/model: According to the Insurance Institute for Highway Safety, the 2021 Jeep Wrangler earned an overall rating of M for "marginal" on its safety evaluation score.
 Marginal ratings fall behind “acceptable” and “good” ratings.

 - Safety features: The Jeep Wrangler comes equipped with safety features such as adaptive cruise control, anti-lock brakes, anti-theft devices, automatic daytime running lights, electronic stability control and forward collision warning.